 As known that there is more than one method and methodology for valuating companies or economic institutions, and we will review and monitor the most used methods in practical life.

-It is also important in this regard to remember that every method, or methodology has weaknesses, and many researchers, experts and consultants who have applied these methods to valuate companies or economic institutions criticize them, but we can only praise and appreciate the efforts of everyone who contributed and participated in coming up with the evaluation method and methodology.
+It is also important in this regard to remember that every method or methodology has weaknesses, and many researchers, experts, and consultants who have applied these methods to evaluate companies or economic institutions criticize them, but we can only praise and appreciate the efforts of everyone who contributed and participated in coming up with the evaluation method and methodology.

 In general, the valuation is intended to arrive at the real value of the “share” in the joint-stock companies, or the “stakes” in the limited liability companies, or the “rights” in the specialized financing funds, or the “bonds” in issuing debts of all kinds, whether local, regional or international.
 And the significance of the aforementioned capital units is that it is the unit of capital that expresses property rights, if it is accurately identified and expresses its true value, it is easy to arrive at the real value of the company or economic institution.